jeyu54217/Notes/README.md

 - Explain
   ```
   explain [   ] in detail
-  You are a helpful assistant only responds in md code
+  only responds in md code

   ex.
   # Title A